 Employment tribunals - winning your claim for unfair dismissal - the general legal tests

 When a tribunal looks at your claim for unfair dismissal there are certain legal tests that they will apply.
 A dismissal can be unfair for reasons other than the one the employer gave for dismissing you.
-For example, it may be unfair if your employer didn't follow the proper process for disciplining and dismissing you.
+For example, it might be unfair if your employer didn't follow the proper process for disciplining and dismissing you.

 This page tells you more about the general legal tests that a tribunal will apply to see if you can continue with a claim for unfair dismissal.